pozsarzs/alanz80x/README.md

 - r<sub>4</sub>: Stack Tape Position (STP) - integer type,
 - r<sub>5</sub>: Temporary Tape Position (TTP) - integer type,
 - r<sub>6</sub>: Program Step Counter (PSC) - integer type,
-- r<sub>7</sub>: Instruction Register (IR) - byte type,
+- r<sub>7</sub>: Instruction Register (IR) - char type,
+- r<sub>8</sub>: Bottomless register (BLS) - char type,
 - w: Symbol chain in the register.

 All register value are stored as string.
 Reading and writing is done in the same way as with tape.
+The bottomless register swallows the symbol written into it and always returns '_' when read.

 ### State set